top of page

 • Gain new friendships and and life long connections

-• Excited to learn about Greek culture, mythology, archeology, history, art,
+• Excited to learn about Greek culture, mythology, archeology, history, art, gastronomy, theater, music, dance with an expert!

 • Love adventure and to explore new people, places and things